shsagir/play-area-sync/docs/company.md

 ### Changing the Company of an App

 You can also change the ownership of Apps at any time.
-It starts with the App, that's why you'll find [more details on App ownership changing over there](/app#toc-changing-app-ownership).
+It starts with the App, find [more details on App ownership changing over there](/app#toc-changing-app-ownership).